LiberViator/ecommerce-website/README.md

 ## Overview

-I created an e-commerce website to show my coding skills.
-When I started it, I could understand JavaScript on a base level and used the React library for the first time.
-I planned to upgrade my knowledge of JavaScript and learn the most popular and significant community front-end framework.
-After I finished MVP of the project, my knowledge of JavaScript was polished, and my understanding of the React library grew.
+An e-commerce hiking website, that is made with React front-end framework to demonstrate my coding skills and polish my knowledge in programming.
+When I started it, I could understand JavaScript on a basic level and used the React library for the first time.

 ## Screenshots